 On the vendor scorecard, a manufacturer’s performance in terms of “channel-friendly” is typically described and ranked in the first column.
 “Channel ready” is described in the second column.

 I’ve seen members use this tool to score vendors and, as a result, make some pretty big decisions.
-If you’d like your own copy of this tool, just send me a note – and we’ll send you one! –Chuck Wilson, NSCA Executive Director
+If you’d like your own copy of this tool, you can find it here! –Chuck Wilson, NSCA Executive Director